freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    You may want to direct them to other secure methods of contacting you.
 #. **Locate and create an inventory of all your hardware.**
      - *SecureDrop Workstation* laptops
-     - *Export Devices* (USBs, optical drives, or external drives)
+     - *Export Devices* (USB flash drives, optical drives, or external drives)
-     - Backup USBs/other storage media
+     - Backup USB flash drives/other storage media
      - Servers
      - Firewall